salilab/conda-recipes/README.md

  - 64-bit Mac packages are built on our 10.6 system (see the `build` directory for our setup script).
- - 32-bit Windows packages are built in a 32-bit Windows XP VM with Visual Studio Express 2010 SP1 installed.
+ - 32-bit Windows packages are built in a 32-bit Windows XP VM with Visual Studio Express 2010 SP1 installed (see the `build` directory for setup info).
  - 64-bit Windows packages are built in a 64-bit Windows 7 VM with
-   Visual Studio Express 2012 installed.
+   Visual Studio Express 2010 SP1 and the Windows 7 SDK installed (see the `build` directory for setup info).